discoverygarden/islandora_workflow/README.txt

 Workflow can [not implemented yet] be enforced through the use of XACML.
 There is a settings toggle for this.

 There are concurency issues, more info pending.
 What happens when a Drupal admin revokes a permission that someone currently has with a collection?
+Please make sure not to do this: remove the workflow perms first to ensure database sync.

 How do we recover if Drupal side modifications occured when Fedora was inactive?
+Please don't do this, be mindful of fedora's state.

 To be able to set user specific roles without restriction you need to set authenticated user permissions to include islandora_workflow_Submitter, islandora_workflow_Editor and islandora_workflow_Manager permissions.
 Do not set the islandora_workflow_Administrator permission for the authenticated user role.